spacemeshos/protocol/transactions/01-overview.md

 ### Address format and signature scheme

 Spacemesh uses the standard `curve25519` to generate keypairs.
-A private key is 32 bytes of random data.
-The public key is derived from the private key using ED25519 [public key extraction](https://bitcoin.stackexchange.com/questions/42437/how-to-generate-ed25519-public-key-from-private-key-using-libsodium) (note that Ethereum [does something similar](https://medium.com/@piyopiyo/how-to-get-senders-ethereum-address-and-public-key-from-signed-transaction-44abe17a1791)).
+A private key is 32 bytes of random data, and the public key is derived from the private key.
 The Spacemesh address is the 20-byte suffix of the public key.
 In other words, the wallet address may be expressed as:

 `address = Bytes[12..31](ECDSAPUBKEY(private_key))`